clintonmead/clintonmead.github.io/index.md

 ### [Fast-mult](https://hackage.haskell.org/package/fast-mult)

 [`Fast-mult`](https://hackage.haskell.org/package/fast-mult) is an integer type that intelligently delays multiplications in such a way that multiplications are only performed with similar sized operands, greatly improving the performance of repeated muliplications which produce large integers.
 Hence it can improve the performance of existing numeric algorithms without changing the algorithms themselves.
-More details are in [`fast-mults` hackage documentation] https://hackage.haskell.org/package/fast-mult-0.1.0.2/docs/Data-FastMult.html).
+More details are in [`fast-mults` hackage documentation]( https://hackage.haskell.org/package/fast-mult-0.1.0.2/docs/Data-FastMult.html).

 ### [Disjoint-set-stateful](https://hackage.haskell.org/package/disjoint-set-stateful)